 Our approach is simple:

 Create a small group of women —just over 200— who are each ready to commit $6,000 annually.
-Membership is limited in order to eliminate bureaucracy and to ensure a highly efficient organization.
-To become a member of the organization, an opening must be available.

 Target one non-profit organization each year with a dream project that our gift can make possible.
 Each project must profoundly help children facing disease, abuse, neglect, poverty or disability.